Descanonge/neba/docs/source/data/existing_modules.rst

 .. important::

     Doing so is not so straightforward.
-It may fail on some filesystems with permisssion errors.
+It may fail on some filesystems with permission errors.
 Using the scratch filesystem on a cluster might solve this issue.
 See :meth:`~.XarrayWriter.send_calls_together`
     documentation for details on the implementation.

-When writing to multiple files, :class:`.XarrayWriter` module needs multiple datasets and their respective target file. :class:`.XarraySplitWriter` intends to simplify further the writing process by splitting automatically a dataset across files.
-It must be paired with a source-managing module that implements the :class:`.Splitable` protocol.
-Which means that some parameters can be left unspecified and along which the dataset will be split.
+When writing to multiple files, the :class:`.XarrayWriter` module needs multiple datasets and their respective target file. :class:`.XarraySplitWriter` intends to simplify further the writing process by splitting automatically a dataset across files.
+It must be paired with a source module that implements the :class:`.Splitable` protocol.
+Which means that some parameters can be left unspecified along which the dataset will be split.
 It must also be able to return a filename given values for those unspecified parameters.
 The :class:`.FileFinderSource` can be used to that purpose.
 For instance we can split a dataset along its depth dimension and automatically group by month,